 One objective of “Vision 2020” was for Siemens to grow in attractive markets with an important future.
 In May 2014, the company invested some 950 million euros to acquire Rolls-Royce's business in aero-derivative gas turbines and compressors, thus strengthening its position in the growing oil and gas industry and distributed power generation.
 In September Siemens made a takeover bid for stock of the US company Dresser-Rand.
 The acquisition, completed in June 2015, brought Siemens the world's leading provider of compressors, steam and gas turbines, and engines, at a price of 7.8 billion dollars.

 It was an ideal addition to the company's own portfolio in the worldwide oil and gas industry and distributed power generation.
-The headquarters of the Energy unit, headed by Lisa Davis, an American member of the Siemens Managing Board, were relocated to the USA.
+The headquarters of the Energy unit were relocated to the USA.

 These two acquisitions strengthened Siemens's position in the forward-looking fields of electrification, automation and digitalization.
 From now on the company would be able to present complete solutions and services all along the value chain in energy.

 In summer 2015, CEO Joe Kaeser asked Chief Technology Officer Siegfried Russwurm to launch an innovation initiative so as to pool and advance the new startup operations that had hitherto been allocated to a variety of different departments.